cyrillef/Console-Cpp/README.md

 	1. Open the ReCap project in Visual Studio 2012 (or 2013)

 	2. Compile.
-The Build will fail, but this step is required to force NuGet to create the Casablanca NuGet local package.
+The Build will fail, but this step is required to force NuGet to create the Casablanca NuGet local package and its dependencies.

+			openssl version 1.0.1.25
+			zlib version 1.2.8.7

 	3. Download Casablanca source code from CodePlex or my fork

 			git clone https://git01.codeplex.com/casablanca
 			cd casablanca
 			git tag -l
-			git checkout v2.2.0
+			git checkout v2.3.0

 		or

 			git clone https://git01.codeplex.com/forks/cyrillef/casablanca
+			cd casablanca
+			git tag -l
+			git checkout cyrillev2.3.0

 	4. Open the Casablanca project in Visual Studio 2012 (or 2013)

 		- casablanca110.desktop.sln = Visual Studio 2012